 International students taking a full-time postgraduate or undergraduate taught course must pay a deposit.
 The University requires this deposit once you have met all academic conditions to secure your place and issue your CAS (Confirmation of Acceptance for Studies) statement.
 The deposit amount will be confirmed in your offer letter.

 In light of the coronavirus outbreak, we will be extending our current deposit refund policy.
-All applicants who confirm their place and pay their deposit will be able to review their situation and will be entitled to a full deposit refund on request until 1 January 2022 for courses starting in September 2021 if they are unable to take their course place, as long as they have not enrolled.
+All applicants who confirm their place and pay their deposit will be able to review their situation and will be entitled to a full deposit refund on request until 1 January 2022 for courses starting in September 2021 if they are unable to take their course place.
 Alternatively, students may be able to defer their place to a course start date up to September 2022, or study remotely if this option is available and suitable for their course.

 Our courses in January are scheduled to go ahead, and we're looking forward to welcoming students from across the globe to join us.
 However, we appreciate that during these challenging and unprecedented times, plans may change or applicants may be unable to travel.
 If you have any questions about your application, then please contact our Admissions team who will be happy to help.